JackBegay/Portfolio/README.md

 <a href="https://linkedin.com/in/jackrbegay"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Objective
-I am a recent graduate from Texas Tech University with a strong interest in information technology and a dedication to data security.My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a recent graduate from Texas Tech University with a strong interest in information technology and a dedication to data security.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills